 Happy Feet are the Key to a Good Trip

-When rafting, you 100% need shoes that will stay on your feet no matter what.
+When rafting, you need shoes that will stay on your feet no matter what.
 That means no flip flops, crocs, or any other slip-ons!
-You’ll want something with a good enough sole that you can hike for brief portions of time to and from the riverbanks, often while carrying the raft itself or other gear.
-A good water shoe pays for itself and can be used in the future for all sorts of other outdoor expeditions.
+You’ll want something with a good enough sole that you can hike for brief portions of time to and from the riverbanks while carrying gear or the raft itself.
+Old tennis shoes will work, but a good water shoe pays for itself and can be used in the future for all sorts of other outdoor expeditions.

 I don’t like to recommend specific shoes because everyone’s fit and preferences are different.
 I like lightweight water shoes that have plenty of openings to drain, but my husband prefers aquatic sneakers.